DanielSalaita739/DanielSalaita739.github.io/README.md

 # Projects Portfolio

-Welcome to my Projects Portfolio!
+Welcome to my project portfolio!
 This repository contains a variety of coding projects that I have worked on, covering topics such as:

 - **Sorting Algorithm Visualizer** – A Pygame-based interactive visualization of sorting techniques.